TRocky21/excel-addins/README.txt

 	Adds ability to search within selection, sheet, or workbook.
 	Adds ability to search in formulas only, values only, or formulas and values.

+FlipRange:
+	If selection contains only one row or column, flips the values in that row or column.

 FormulasToValues:
 	Convert selected cell formulas to values.